-Add southern flair to your meal by having some deep fried oysters.
-Best paired with tartar sauce, lemon juice, or hot sauce, these oysters will melt in your mouth and definitely make you crave for more.
+Add southern flair to your meal by having some deep-fried oysters.
+Best paired with tartar sauce, lemon juice, or hot sauce, these oysters will melt in your mouth and make you crave more.

-These Oysters Baked with Herb Butter meal is a great addition to your staple holiday meals.
-Combining the strong flavors of herb and oyster, this recipe will surely serve as an effective appetizer!
+These Oysters Baked with Herb Butter meal is an excellent addition to your staple holiday meals.
+Combining the robust flavors of herb and oyster, this recipe will undoubtedly serve as an effective appetizer!

 For a quick and easy oyster recipe, go with a simple oyster stew.
 You can never go wrong with one of the most popular seafood stews.

 Yes, you can freeze oysters.
 And once thawed, they should be consumed within a couple of days.
 Follow these steps for freezing oysters: Drain the oysters.
 Spread them out in a single layer on a tray or plate lined with paper towels, freeze for at least 6 hours or overnight, transfer to a sealable storage bag, and label the bag with the date.